splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-java-linux.rst

 Install the package
 =========================================================

-You can install the ``splunk-otel-auto-instrumentation`` package in two ways:
+You can install the ``splunk-otel-auto-instrumentation`` package in the following ways:

-- Install using the Collector installer script
-- Install using Debian or RPM packages

 .. tabs::

-   .. tab:: Install using the Collector installer script
+   .. tab:: Installer script

       To install the package, run the Collector installer script with the ``--with-instrumentation`` option.
 The installer script will install the Collector and the Java agent from the Splunk Distribution of OpenTelemetry Java.
 The Java agent is then loaded automatically when a Java application starts on the local machine.